nivash-kumar/SM-bootstrap/README.md

 * **`renderMissions()`**: This function dynamically creates Bootstrap cards for each mission based on the currently selected agency and filter.
 * **`callGemini()` Function**: When a user clicks "Fun Facts" or "Explain the Tech", a prompt is constructed and sent to the Google Gemini API via this `async` function.
 * **Bootstrap Modal**: The response from the API is then displayed in a Bootstrap modal component, which is controlled entirely by Bootstrap's JavaScript API.

+## 📜 License

+This project is licensed under the MIT License.
+See the [LICENSE](https://www.google.com/search?q=LICENSE) file for the full text.